Commodore 1541: Hardware

 The drive-head mechanism installed in the early production years is notoriously easy to misalign.
 The most common cause of the 1541's drive head knocking and subsequent misalignment is copy-protection schemes on commercial software.
 The main cause of the problem is that the disk drive itself does not feature any means of detecting when the read/write head reaches track zero.
 Accordingly, when a disk is not formatted or a disk error occurs, the unit tries to move the head 40 times in the direction of track zero (although the 1541 DOS only uses 35 tracks, the drive mechanism itself is a 40-track unit, so this ensured track zero would be reached no matter where the head was before).
 Once track zero is reached, every further attempt to move the head in that direction would cause it to be rammed against a solid stop: for example, if the head happened to be on track 18 (where the directory is located) before this procedure, the head would be actually moved 18 times, and then rammed against the stop 22 times.
 This ramming gives the characteristic "machine gun" noise and sooner or later throws the head out of alignment.

 A defective head-alignment part likely caused many of the reliability issues in early 1541 drives; one dealer told Compute!'s Gazette in 1983 that the part had caused all but three of several hundred drive failures that he had repaired.
 The drives were so unreliable that Info magazine joked, "Sometimes it seems as if one of the original design specs ... must have said 'Mean time between failure: 10 accesses.'"
-Users can realign the drive themselves with a software program and a calibration disk.
-The user can remove the drive from its case and then loosen the screws holding the stepper motor that move the head, then with the calibration disk in the drive gently turn the stepper motor back and forth until the program shows a good alignment.
-The screws are then tightened and the drive is put back into its case.

 A third-party fix for the 1541 appeared in which the solid head stop was replaced by a sprung stop, giving the head a much easier life.
 The later 1571 drive (which is 1541-compatible) incorporates track-zero detection by photo-interrupter and is thus immune to the problem.
 Also, a software solution, which resides in the drive controller's ROM, prevents the rereads from occurring, though this can cause problems when genuine errors do occur.

 Due to the alignment issues on the Alps drive mechanisms, Commodore switched suppliers to Newtronics in 1984.
 The Newtronics mechanism drives have a lever rather than a pull-down tab to close the drive door.
 Although the alignment issues were resolved after the switch, the Newtronics drives add a new reliability problem in that many of the read/write heads are improperly sealed, causing moisture to penetrate the head and short it out.